 Why warm up before training?

-A warm up before training is not only an important topic but an interesting discussion over the past years.
+A warm up before resistance training is not only an important topic but an interesting discussion over the past years.
 Warming up is a fundamental process when optimising muscle performance, by mediating multiple physiological effects of:

 - increased blood flow to muscles